 Abstract

 The global health challenge of mosquito-transmitted diseases results from complicated interrelations among environmental, biological, and social patterns.
 The traits and behaviour of mosquitoes, discussed in the text, are outlined in part to underline their importance as vectors in the spread of malaria, yellow fever, dengue, Zika, and chikungunya.
-The study also examines the relationship between global warming, urbanization, the destruction of ecosystems, and the expansion of the mosquito population and the spread of diseases.
+The study also examines the relationship between global warming, urbanization, the destruction of ecosystems, and the expansion of the mosquito population and the spread of diseases. ….
 The work provides a detailed description of current methods of controlling the disease carrier, the main types of which are chemical, biological, and genetic control of mosquitoes.
 The text also emphasizes the importance of implementing a comprehensive program for managing mosquitoes in parallel with working with the local population.
 The paper emphasizes the importance of developing new and modifying old measures to combat mosquitoes as a consequence of the spread of diseases from this species of insect and the emergence of new types of pathogens.
 The review, based on an analysis of the recent progress in understanding the described issues, concludes that it is necessary to take more coordinated measures to combat the causes of the scenario, which is a consequence of the spread of diseases transmitted by mosquitoes using a diverse methodological arsenal.
 The author emphasizes the importance of quickly updating disease control strategies and the need for greater cooperation between the health and environmental surveillance services.

 Keywords: Mosquito-borne diseases, Vector ecology, Climate change, Disease transmission, Vector control strategies, Integrated vector management